shoowadoo/Dictionary-projects/README.md

 Gwich'in is spoken in both Alaska and Canada.
 This dictionary focuses on Alaskan or Western Gwich'in, also known as [Dinjii Zhuh K'yaa](https://www.alaskanativelanguages.org/gwichin).

 Although not necessary, the Gwich’in dictionary works well with the [Gwich’in keyboard](https://languagegeek.com/lgwp/keyboards/) which can be downloaded and installed on your own machine.
 Follow instructions for installation and use at that site.

+While you can search using English infinitives in most cases, there will be times when you don't immediately get a hit, e.g., 'cry.'
+In this case, you might want to try searching for the word 'crying' or 'cries' or 'cried' instead.
+This is because Gwich'in verbs must be inflected (i.e., there are no infinitives) and so are listed in dictionary entries in their 3rd person present and/or past tense forms.
+However, this is not a guarantee, and there are many words still missing from this small dictionary of approximately 3000 words.

+### Resources
 [Gwich'in Listening Exercise](https://www.youtube.com/watch?v=QhZmrqUXjnY&t=82s)

 [Tǫǫ Oozhrii Zhìt Tsyaa Tsal Dhidii (Boy in the Moon)](https://www.youtube.com/watch?v=XSXBcko8wNQ&t=32s)